Texas Route 66 Museum and Devil's Rope Museum in McLean, Texas

 Remains can still be seen of an old motel, cafe, service station, the post office, and a few other buildings, as well as the old Route 66 roadbed.
 Some structures are posted, so in respect for owners and residents, please observe any "No Trespassing" signs.

 Visitors today will notice construction underway in Glenrio.
-Parts of the area have been purchased and are slated for restoration and renovation.
-Read more: Business partners invest in abandoned town of Glenrio to revitalize the area (KFDA Amarillo).
+Parts of the area have been purchased and are slated for redevelopment.
+Read more:

 For those traveling westbound, be sure to stop at the nicely designed and operated New Mexico Welcome Center.
 It is stocked well with maps and brochures about Route 66 and all of New Mexico; friendly staff members are always available to answer questions.